api3dao/old-api3-docs/docs/next/protocols/request-response/general-structure.md

 Each provider keeps a [designated wallet](designated-wallet.md) for each requester.
 The requester [endorses](endorsement.md) their clients for them to be allowed to make requests that will be fulfilled by the requester's designated wallet.

 A requester can create a request [template](template.md), which is an on-chain record that they can refer to while making [requests](request.md).

+## airnode-admin CLI

+[`airnode-admin`](https://github.com/api3dao/airnode-admin/) is a CLI tool used by providers, requesters and third parties to interact with `Airnode.sol` and perform the administrative actions mentioned above.